-Bed bug infestations are on the rise in NYC and it is becoming more important that all residents learn bed bug prevention.
+Bed bug infestations are on the rise in NYC, and it is becoming more important that all residents learn bed bug prevention.
 Today we're looking at what strategies we can use to prevent bed bugs from getting in our homes, and more importantly, from climbing into bed with us.

 Step 1: Catching Bed Bugs Before They Get In

 If you notice bed bugs while you're staying the night somewhere, you can take action to prevent them from hitching a ride home with you.
-These detection tips can also help you take notice of bed bugs when you go somewhere during the day.
+These detection tips can also help you notice bed bugs when you go somewhere during the day.
 Bed bugs have been found in many places outside of hotels and motels.

 - Immature bed bug nymphs are the most likely form of bed bug you'll see.
 If you notice a tiny pale or tan-colored, six-legged bug with a red abdomen feeding on your skin, it is likely a bed bug.
-Use this as a warning to look for bed bug signs in the area and also to check your items for bed bugs.
+Use this as a warning to look for bed bug signs in the area and check your items for bed bugs.

 - An infestation can begin with a batch of unattended eggs.
 If you do routine checks of your luggage, bags, pocketbooks, clothing, and other items, it can alert you to danger and help you keep these bugs from coming home with you.
 Check seams, creases, stitching, and pockets.
 These are where bed bugs prefer to hide.